HOME Bucecea Cemetery Bucecea Emigrants Families Pictures

 Bucecea Vital Records Project

-In August 2011 the Botosani Research Group completed the photography and indexing of all Botosani City Jewish Civil Records (BMD) (1865 to 1905) plus Jewish Mitrices 1849 to 1865.
-Work has now begun for Bucecea records.
-This is the largest Jewish vital record indexing project ever conducted in Romania. (see Botosani Shtetlinks website).
-More details on the project were published in Avotaynu - The International Review of Jewish Genealogy, Vol 27, no. 2, Summer 2011.
+This is the largest Jewish vital record indexing project ever conducted in Romania.
+See the Botosani website for more details and for a printed discussion of the project see Avotaynu - The International Review of Jewish Genealogy, Vol 27, no. 2, Summer 2011.
 Individuals interested in this project may get further details by sending email to: recsbot@gmail.com

 Bucecea Links